Chen Yun: Late opponent of reform

-During the 1980s Chen emerged as the main figure among the more hard-line opponents of reform.
+During the 1980s, Chen emerged as the main figure among the more hard-line opponents of reform.
 He supported the vigorous campaign in the early 1980s against the "three kinds of people", a general purge of all those who had been identified with radical factions during the Cultural Revolution.
-He made common cause with conservatives among other Party elders.
-During the reform era Chen refused to meet with foreigners.
-Chen never visited the new SEZs.
+He made common cause with conservatives among other Party elders, that emphasized the primacy of centralized planning in regulating key economic sectors, arguing that market mechanisms alone risked destabilizing socialism by prioritizing profit over state-directed balance and cautioned against over-reliance on a "commodity economy".
+During the reform era, Chen refused to meet with foreigners and never visited the new SEZs.
 In a memorial tribute to Li Xiannian, an old colleague from the economic system (and, like Chen, one of the few real proletarians among the first generation of Party leaders), Chen stated that he was not necessarily opposed to everything about the SEZs.
-While Chen became the moral leader of the conservative opposition to Deng Xiaoping, he did not challenge Deng's personal primacy as head of regime.
+While Chen became the moral leader of the conservative opposition to Deng Xiaoping, he did not directly challenge Deng's personal primacy as head of regime, but sought instead to undermine his protégé General Secretary Hu Yaobang, in which he successfully had Hu ousted from his position following the 1986 Chinese student demonstrations, after Hu failed to take a decisive position against the protests.

 Although Zhao Ziyang's promotion of political and economic reform made Zhao one of Chen's main political rivals, Chen was one of the Party elders active in the 1980s who Zhao respected most.
 In Zhao's autobiography, Chen was one of the few elders who Zhao referred to regularly as a "comrade".
 Before implementing new policies, Zhao made a habit of visiting Chen, in order to solicit Chen's advice and attempt to gain Chen's approval.
 In the event that Zhao failed to gain Chen's approval, Zhao would then normally attempt to fall back on the favor of Deng Xiaoping in order to promote reforms.
+Despite Zhao's overtures to Chen, Chen was skeptical towards Zhao, and instead supported ideologue Deng Liqun, who as head of the Propaganda Department had spearheaded ideological campaigns to target and purge liberal intellectuals, as a conservative alternative to Deng's choice of Zhao as the new General Secretary replacing Hu.